scalawithcats/scala-with-cats/src/pages/case-studies/validation/map.md

 <div class="solution">
-Here's a minimal definition of `andThen` and its corrsponding `AndThen` class:
+Here's a minimal definition of `andThen` and its corresponding `AndThen` class:

 ```tut:book:silent
 object wrapper {